gakshat1107/HackerEarth-Machine-Learning-Challenge-Exhibit-Art/README.md

 The accuracy attained by using a particular model have been shown as the comment in that cell only.

-I achieved an accuracy of 94.60 using CatBoost and secured rank #51 on the leaderboard.
+I achieved an accuracy of 94.60% using CatBoost Regressor and secured rank #51 on the leaderboard.